SaadShaikh1234/Online-quiz-web-app-using-ReactJS/README.md

 # 🧠 Quiz Game WebApp using React
-A dynamic and interactive Quiz Game Web Application built with React.js.
+A dynamic and interactive Quiz Game Web Application built with React.js and Vite.
 This app allows users to test their knowledge on various topics, track their scores, and enjoy a seamless quiz experience.

 ---